-“The project gave me enough money to get on my feet; it is time for me now to make it a success,” Inayat said with a contended look on her face.
+“The project gave me enough money to get on my feet; it is time for me now to make it a success,” Inayat said with a contented look on her face.

-Inayat’s family is one of 1,500 families in Jerusalem and 8,500 families in the West Bank that received financial and technical support based on needs assessments and feasibility studies of the market.
+Inayat’s family is one of 1,500 families in Jerusalem and over 9,500 families in the West Bank that received financial and technical support based on needs assessments and feasibility studies of the market.

 DEEP’s strategy is to help people decide on the best means to address their own needs, come up with their own solutions and feel ownership of their new small business or other income-generating initiatives.

 Its participatory approach makes sure that projects are tailor-made for specific communities.
 The programme’s goal is to overcome the long-term problem of dependency produced by the political crisis in the occupied Palestinian territory.